Chinese Imperial Officials guān huàn

 Magistrates and their Yamen

 The magistrate would be housed in the Yamen in a town or city.
 It contained accommodation for the official and his family, reception rooms, a law court and often prison cells.
 For a detailed insight into the life of a member of a scholarly family in late Ming dynasty, Jonathan Spence's Return to Dragon Mountain is an excellent resource.
 It describes the life of the Ming historian Zhang Dai .
 A magistrate was the chief instrument of government in his fiefdom with responsibility for civil and criminal justice as well as collection of taxation.
-He was responsibile for the appointment of the heads for each township - the next level of administration.
+He was responsible for the appointment of the heads for each township - the next level of administration.
 He corrected ‘wrongs’ but had no role in supporting people’s ‘rights’.
 He was ‘the’ local authority and might be better described as ‘judge’ rather than ‘magistrate’.
 He was investigator, prosecutor and judge.
 People would be in great peril if they ignored his commands - they would have to appeal to a far away provincial overseer or the Imperial capital to seek redress.
-He employed trusted servants only answerable to himself that typically followed him to other appointments - they were not locally recruited.
+He employed trusted servants only answerable to himself who typically followed him to other appointments - they were not locally recruited.
 He could pass the death sentence but this would need confirmation from the emperor before it could be carried out.

 Administration of justice was sophisticated.
-The central administration would send out edicts hunting for particular 'criminals' as early as the Qing dynasty (1730s) a painting of the likeness of the felon would be copied and distributed to all magistrates in a district.
+The central administration would send out edicts hunting for particular 'criminals'; as early as the Qing dynasty (1730s) a painting of the likeness of the felon would be copied and distributed to all magistrates in a district.

 Gathering taxation was perhaps the most onerous of his responsibilities.
 The system was complex and had all sorts of scams that would be used to avoid paying the due amount.
 A magistrate would need to spend time discovering true tax liability and chasing up those slow to pay up.
 Tax in the Qing dynasty was both on land and people with complex allowances that could be used for tax evasions.
 A magistrate was also responsible for collecting tax for special purposes - for example maintaining the Imperial road service (both the physical road surface and the horses).
 There were also national and regional initiatives for things such as flood prevention, it was not a straightforward job.